Download 18 FREE Maritime eBooks

 – Light Ballast: When the ship is heavily loaded, and it does not require an additional ballast, the water ballast tanks are kept empty.
 This condition is known as a light ballast.

-– Heavy Ballast: During the seagoing state, if the ship is not fully loaded, ship ballast tanks are filled to its capacity.
+– Heavy Ballast: During the seagoing state, if the ship is not fully loaded, the ship’s ballast tanks are filled to its capacity.
 This condition is known as a heavy ballast.

-– Port Ballast: Many ports around the world have a restriction for usage of ballast water.
-Dedicated port ballast tanks are provided to correct the trim and list of the ship during loading or discharging operation, and this is called port ballast.
+– Port Ballast: Many ports around the world have restrictions on the usage of ballast water.
+Dedicated port ballast tanks are provided to correct the trim and list of the ship during loading or discharging operations, and this is called port ballast.

 Types of Ship Ballast Tanks as Per The Location

-The water ballast tanks are provided at different locations depending upon the type of ship.
-Following are some of the most common locations for the construction of ballast tanks on ships:
+The water ballast tanks are provided at different locations depending on the type of ship.
+The following are some of the most common locations for the construction of ballast tanks on ships:

 Topside Tanks

-As the name suggests, these are tanks are located on the topside corner of the ship.
-The topside tanks are triangular in shape fitted with wings on both sides of the cargo holds.
+As the name suggests, these tanks are located on the topside corner of the ship.
+The topside tanks are triangular, fitted with wings on both sides of the cargo holds.
 They are more common in bulk carrier ships and are constructed using transverse frames arranged in the following ways:

 3. Side transverse forms the part of the structure for supporting the side shell plating of the tank, which is kept in line with the side shell frames within the cargo holds (in single skin bulk carriers)

-These tanks are directly connected to the ship’s main ballast pipelines and during the cargo loading/ discharging operation, the volume of the ship ballast water in the topside tank is kept in equilibrium with the cargo weight.
+These tanks are directly connected to the ship’s main ballast pipelines, and during the cargo loading/ discharging operation, the volume of the ship’s ballast water in the topside tank is kept in equilibrium with the cargo weight.

-The design of the topside tanks helps in avoiding a shift of the cargo in inaccessible spaces for the grab as these tank designs help in carrying the cargo such as grain etc. without the need of a trim.
+The design of the topside tanks helps in avoiding a shift of the cargo in inaccessible spaces for the grab, as these tank designs help in carrying the cargo, such as grain, etc., without the need for a trim.

 Lower Hopper Tanks